 - Executive Recruitment and Retention: Used in a variety of nonqualified benefit programs to help attract and retain key employees.

 - Business Continuation: Provides funds to aid in the continuation of business in the event of death or disability of an owner.

 - Succession Planning: Provides liquidity to purchase the ownership interest of a deceased owner.

-- Debt Protection: Creates a pool of money that can be used to pay off borrowed money.
+- Debt Coverage: Creates a pool of money that can be used to pay off borrowed money.

-- Wealth Replacement: Used with many charitable gifting programs to replace, for heirs, the value of estate assets that were gifted to charity.
+- Asset Replacement: Used with many charitable gifting programs to replace, for heirs, the value of estate assets that were gifted to charity.

 - Gift Creation: Used to create a significant donation to charity at death or during life.

 - Gift Leverage: Used to maximize the eventual charitable donation at the death of the insured.

 Although often mistakenly viewed as a price only decision, the long-term nature of life insurance necessitates careful consideration in the selection of the insurance carrier, the product type, and the agent to represent you and interact with your heirs.
 Some questions to consider in purchase include: